Brad Vering

-Bradley Vering (born August 21, 1977) is a United States Olympic athlete who competes in Greco-Roman wrestling.
+Bradley Vering (born August 21, 1977) is an American former Greco-Roman and folkstyle wrestler.

 Early years

 Vering was born in Schuyler, Nebraska.
 He attended Howells High School in Howells, Nebraska and was a letterman in football and wrestling.
-Coached by Nebraska Hall of Fame member Lee Schroeder in wrestling, he was a three-time Nebraska State Champion and finished with a career record of 148-2.
+Coached by Nebraska Hall of Fame member Lee Schroeder in wrestling, he was a three-time Nebraska State Champion and finished with a career record of 148–2.

 College

-Vering attended the University of Nebraska-Lincoln.
-During his college wrestling career he was a three-time All-American and a national champion as a junior.
+Vering attended the University of Nebraska–Lincoln.
+During his college wrestling career he was a three-time All-American and an NCAA champion as a junior.
 Vering placed 4th as a sophomore, won the national championship at the 197 pound weight class his junior year, and took 7th his senior year.

 Olympics and World Championships

-Internationally, Vering was a world silver medalist in 2007, helping lead the United States to a Greco-Roman World Championship.

-Vering went to the Olympics in 2004 on the USA Olympic Greco Team.
-He made the 2008 team as well, where he competed in Beijing.
+Internationally, Vering was a World silver medalist in 2007, helping lead the United States to a Greco-Roman World Team Championship the same year.
+He competed at the Olympics in 2004 and 2008 on the USA Olympic Greco-Roman Team.
+Vering's Greco-Roman achievements include: